temporalio/documentation/docs/concepts/what-is-a-signal.md

   - explanation
 ---

 A Signal is an asynchronous request to a [Workflow Execution](/concepts/what-is-a-workflow-execution).
+Signals can be [defined in code](/app-dev-context/signals)or executed on the [command line](/tctl/workflow/signal).

 A Signal is meant to deliver data to a running Workflow Execution which can be used to change variable values and the state of Workflow Execution.
 A Signal can not return data to the caller, use [Queries](/concepts/what-is-a-query) for that.